New Hampshire Mortgage Calculator

 Tips for first-time home buyers in New Hampshire

 Besides these government-guaranteed programs, it is worth considering some offers from UHC (New Hampshire Housing Corporation) available to New Hampshirens.
-In particular, first-time home buyers can apply for FirstHome – down payment and closing costs assistance program, if they qualify for a FHA loan and their FICO score is at least 660.
-This option covers up to 6% of the loan amount toward down payment and/or the closing costs.
-It is important to note that this option comes in the form of a 30-year-fixed-rate second loan only.
-If you do not qualify for the FirstHome program, do not despair.
-New Hampshire Housing Score Loan is an alternative program that covers up to 4%.
-The minimum satisfactory credit score is 620.
+Specifically, first-time homebuyers can apply for the FirstHome program, which offers assistance with down payments and closing costs.
+To qualify, applicants should meet the requirements for an FHA loan and have a minimum FICO score of 660.
+This program covers up to 6% of the loan amount, allocated towards the down payment and/or closing costs.
+It's important to note that this assistance is provided in the form of a 30-year-fixed-rate second loan.

 FAQ